 Instructions

-• Place the olive oil, onion, peppers, carrots and garlic in the bottom of a crock pot and heat on high 10 minutes, until the onion is translucent.
+• Place the 2 tablespoons olive oil, 1 medium white onion, 1 cup sweet bell peppers, 2 medium carrots 1 large Jalapeno pepper and 3 cloves garlic in the bottom of a crock pot and heat on high 10 minutes, until the onion is translucent.

-• Add the tomatoes, pasta, spices, broth and let cook on high for 30-45 minutes until the pasta is thick and has doubled in size.
+• Add the 16 ounces tomatoes, 1 pound pasta, 2 teaspoon cajun spice, 1 teaspoon paprika, 5 cups chicken broth and let cook on high for 30-45 minutes until the pasta is thick and has doubled in size.

-• Stir in the shrimp and tomato paste and cook an additional 10-15 minutes until the shrimp is fully cooked through.
+• Stir in the 1 pound shrimp and 4 tablespoons tomato paste and cook an additional 10-15 minutes until the shrimp is fully cooked through.

 Equipment